 Our vision is to provide an elegant React implementation of the Material Design guidelines that can be customized to fully match your brand.

 The Material Design guidelines are an incredible starting point, but they do not provide guidance on all aspects or needs of an application.
-In addition to the guidelines-specific implementation, we want MUI to become whatever is generally useful for application development, all in the spirit of the Material Design guidelines.
+In addition to the guidelines-specific implementation, we want Material UI to become whatever is generally useful for application development, all in the spirit of the Material Design guidelines.

-Therefore, MUI will be not only be an implementation of the Material Design guidelines, but a general use UI library of components that are needed by many.
+Therefore, Material UI will be not only be an implementation of the Material Design guidelines, but a general use UI library of components that are needed by many.
 This generalized use doesn't imply any other design methodology.
 It also means we will have components or combinations that are simply not addressed in the design guidelines.

 We will focus on providing all the low-level tools needed to build a rich user-interface with React.
 Once we implement the Material Design guidelines (which is a bar set quite high), you should be able to take advantage of it for your own business with any style customization needed.
-We want to see companies succeeding using MUI in a way that matches their brand, close to the material philosophy or not.
+We want to see companies succeeding using Material UI in a way that matches their brand, close to the material philosophy or not.
 We don't want them to feel that their UI simply looks like another Google product.

 - Deliver on fully encapsulated / composable React components.